Community Projects

 Fundraising matched for The Oddballs Foundation

-Six friends, including Barratt David Wilson Homes employee Haydn Bula, walked 574 miles around the Portsmouth area over the course of a month to raise funds The Oddballs Foundation, a charity which raises awareness of testicular cancer and how early detection can make it treatable and even curable.
+Six friends, including Barratt Developments employee Haydn Bula, walked 574 miles around the Portsmouth area over the course of a month to raise funds The Oddballs Foundation, a charity which raises awareness of testicular cancer and how early detection can make it treatable and even curable.

 Haydn, a sales adviser at the New Quarter development in Bordon, said: ‘The Oddballs Foundation is making a difference to male health around the world, and this support will be of huge benefit.
 I’m so grateful to Barratt Homes for matching our final donation amount.

-Tammy Bishop, Sales Director at the Southampton Division, said: ‘When we heard that Haydn and his friends were embarking on this trek for charity, we had to help out...
+Tammy Bishop, sales director at Barratt Homes Southampton Division, said: ‘When we heard that Haydn and his friends were embarking on this trek for charity, we had to help out...
 Barratt Homes is committed to supporting charities in the region, and to find out that one of our employees was doing the same, is great to hear – massive congratulations to them all.’

 #ChooseToChallenge: a diverse workforce for a successful business